by Rod D. Martin

 It’s worth remembering, first, that everyone is self-conscious to a degree, and thus everyone needs some kindness and understanding, usually more than you realize.
 The nature of a fallen world is that we are all broken, all disconnected.
 And speaking as the father of daughters, women frequently feel this even more strongly than men, and assume everyone sees in them some “flaw” which no one else perceives.
 I have seen truly striking women believe themselves ugly, usually because some man close to them had torn them down, or at least failed to affirm them.
 It’s very sad to see.

-But there’s certainly nothing wrong with having slightly darker skin than a Scandinavian, and generations of white women have baked themselves on beaches and in tanning booths to achieve far more.
+But there’s certainly nothing wrong with having slightly — or vastly — darker skin than a Scandinavian; and generations of white women have baked themselves on beaches and in tanning booths to achieve the latter of those things.

 No, fifty years after King’s “Dream” this young lady still feared that a room full of white people would look down on her, possibly even act hurtfully.
 And that’s just tragic.